-Dockless E-scooters like Lime's are touted as being far more convenient than shared vehicles that need to be returned to designated street corners or hubs.
+Dockless E-scooters are touted as being far more convenient than shared vehicles that need to be returned to designated street corners or hubs.
 These drop-off points can be several hundred yards away from a rider's end destination, while dockless scooters can be left right at the destination's doorstep.

 However, that means E-scooters are often left scattered on busy sidewalks for walkers to navigate and potentially trip over.